olekh-hub/Bank-Loan-Predictor/README.md

 ## Algorithms
 - Logistic Regression
 - K-Nearest Neighbors (KNN)
+- Decision Tree
+- Random Forests

 ## Results
-The best-performing model is KNN with optimized `n_neighbors`, showing an F1-score based on the dataset used.
+The best-performing model is Random Forests, showing an F1-score based on the dataset used.

 ## License
 MIT License